Mezcalito/puppet-ferm/README.md

 #### `fast`

 Enable fast mode: ferm generates an iptables-save(8) file, and installs it with iptables-restore(8).
 This is much faster, because ferm calls iptables(8) once for every rule by default.
-Fast mode is enabled by default since ferm 2.0, deprecating this option.

 ### Defined type: `ferm::rule`